General Dynamics F-16 Fighting Falcon operators: Air Education and Training Command

+Air Force Materiel Command

 The descendant of the merger of the Air Force Systems Command (AFSC) and the Air Force Logistics Command (AFLC), Air Force Materiel Command is responsible for providing, testing, and maintaining US Air Force equipment.
 As such, it plays a large part in the F-16 program, both in testing the aircraft and its weapon systems.
 It utilizes the F-16 for numerous tests for weapons equipping many US Air Force aircraft.
 Additionally, it operates overhaul programs to maintain the F-16 fleet of not only the US Air Force, but several foreign air forces as well.